-(5) Legal disputes
+5. Legal disputes

-Conclusion of lawsuit: In September 2011, a company sued the Company for its alleged non-compliance with the cassava chip purchase agreement dated 21 January 2011 and memorandum dated 29 April 2011, claiming a compensation for damage of Baht 186.9 million.
-On 8 November 2011, the Company submitted the testimony and countersued that company, claiming a compensation for damage of Baht 82.4 million.
-Subsequently, on 9 October 2014, the Civil Court dismissed the lawsuit filed by that company and ordered it to make payments for purchases of cassava chip that the Company paid in advance of Baht 6.9 million which together with interest expense of 7.5 percent per annum, calculated from 8 November 2014 (the countersue date) until completion of payment.
-In addition, that company shall pay for charges and partial lawyer fee for the Company.
-However, on 3 December 2014, the Company lodged an appeal with the Court of Appeal.
-On 9 February 2016, the Appeal Court affirmed the judgment of the Civil Court.
+Conclusion of lawsuit: In September 2011, a company sued the Company for its alleged non-compliance with the cassava chip purchase agreement, claiming a compensation for damage of Baht 186.9 million.
+The Company submitted the testimony and countersued that company, claiming a compensation for damage of Baht 82.4 million.
+Subsequently, both litigants had defense in 3 courts.
+The lawsuit has ended on 17 April 2018, the Supreme court affirmed the judgment of the Civil court and the Appeal court, ordered that company to make payments for purchases of cassava chip that the Company paid in advance of Baht 6.9 million which together with interest expense of 7.5 percent per annum, calculated from 8 November 2014 (the countersue date) until completion of payment.
+The enforcement of judgment is now processing.

-Subsequently on 7 April 2016, the Company lodged an appeal with the Supreme Court and on 18 May 2018, the Company sued that company for bankruptcy case.
-Presently, the case is under consideration of the Courts.
-As at 31 December 2018, the Company has not received such payment.
+Subsequently on 18 May 2018, the Company sued that company for bankruptcy case.
+Presently, the Bankruptcy court dismissed the lawsuit filed because that company have a right of claim with a debtor which is a government agency.
+The Company has already made attachment of the claim.
 However, the Company recorded allowance for impairment for the full amount of the advance paid to that company.

-(6) General and essential information
+6. General and essential information